 Emily Garland -Regina Humane Society Education and Training Coordinator

-Certified Professional Dog Trainer Knowledge-Assessed (CPDT-KA), Certified Trick Dog Trainer (CTDI), Stunt Dog Judge (SDJ), Master of Fine Arts (MFA).
+Certified Professional Dog Trainer Knowledge-Assessed (CPDT-KA), Certified Trick Dog Instructor (CTDI), Stunt Dog Judge (SDJ), Master of Fine Arts (MFA).

 Emily is a Dog Trainer / Behaviour Specialist with over 9 years of professional experience in Saskatchewan and British Columbia.